dmytkost/HAZOP2RDF/docs/000_abstract.md

 # Abstract

+A Hazard and Operabilty (HAZOP) study is a widely used safety related document in the process industry.
+Designing such a document is a time and labor-intensive process.
+Because this document is hand crafted and written
+human error can not be avoided.
+Computer-aided HAZOP systems can be used to support human experts.

-This research paper describes a program that handles HAZOP data from an excel spreadsheet.
-With the described program an easy to handle back-and-fourth conversion from HAZOP data in excel Format to RDF format is possible.
+This research paper describes a program which is able handle HAZOP data from an excel spreadsheet and thus provide such a much needed computer-aided HAZOP system.
+With the described program an easy to handle back-and-fourth conversion from HAZOP data(described in an excel spreadsheet) to RDF format is possible.
 Furthermore a verification of the HAZOP data takes place and can also be configured.

-By analysing the needs of the faculty and working together with process control engineers we developed this application.

-Our solution features a command line interface to give users an easy access to our software.
+The program features a command line interface to give users an easy access to its software features.

 Using our Importer interface the user can import and validate incoming HAZOP data in Excel format and generate RDF graphs from it.
 They can be locally stored or uploaded to a Fuseki server.